Two Easy Ways to Start Earning Rewards!

 When grooming your horse, you’re not only bonding with them, but simultaneously providing health and wellness benefits.
 Learn about horse grooming and what tools to use.

-Updated on August 12th, 2025
+Updated on September 24th, 2025

-Hello, thank you for using Boop by Petco!
+Hello, thank you for using Petco Pet Education Center, formerly Petcoach!
 I think Lubrigen is a good supplement as a preventive to help with joint health.
 If the horse already has joint problems this product probably isn’t going to help that much; however, it won’t hurt to use it.
 As far as testing goes, the supplements are not regulated by any organization like the FDA so I wouldn’t necessarily say it’s tested.
 Most companies do their own anecdotal testing but I don’t think I would abide by that.
 If you’re looking for an actual FDA approved product that has had evidence based testing done, you should ask your vet about using Lengend and/or Adequan.
 Really, it all depends on what you are trying to achieve.
 I suggest you talk to your veterinarian directly as they have your horses history and can probably help you make the best choice.
 Hope this helps.
 Best wishes!

-Updated on August 12th, 2025
+Updated on September 24th, 2025

-Updated on August 12th, 2025
+Updated on September 24th, 2025

-Updated on August 12th, 2025
+Updated on September 24th, 2025